Getting Started¶

 Load the spec from a file¶

-This template loads the spec from a separate spec.json
+This template loads the spec from a separate spec.json file placed in the same directory.

 <!DOCTYPE html>